SchornacklabSLCU/amfinder/README.md

 |`-net`|`--network`|Name of the pre-trained network.|None|

 `amf train` can run on high-performance computing (HPC) systems.
-Below is a template script for [Slurm](https://slurm.schedmd.com/) workload manager:
+Below is a template script for [Slurm](https://slurm.schedmd.com/):

 ```
 #! /bin/bash